xr50-syn/XR5.0TrainingAssetRepository/README.md

-# XR 5.0 Training Repository
+# XR 5.0 TrainingProgram Repository

 ## Description
-Prototype storage/sharing module for the XR5.0 Training platform.
+Prototype storage/sharing module for the XR5.0 TrainingProgram platform.
 Owncloud is used for file storage, and a web app developed in C# provides an interface between the storage and the rest of the platform.
 This is a containerized version.

 ## Installation
 This is a dockerized version and requires docker to be already installed